 TLI Explains: Babri Masjid History; Are British Colonizers Responsible For Today's Divide?

-As #MandirWahiBanega trended on Twitter today, it is important to note that this popular Hindutva-inspired cry came into being after the infamous 1992 demolition of Babri Masjid by L K Advani-led VHP kar sevaks.
+It has been 28 years since the Babri Masjid in Ayodhya was demolished.
+'Mandir Wahi Banega', the popular Hindutva-inspired cry, came into being after the infamous 1992 demolition of Babri Masjid by L K Advani-led VHP kar sevaks.

 The 1992 demolition was judged 'illegal' by the Supreme Court bench as CJI Ranjan Gogoi read out the verdict to the nation, but supporters of the 'illegal' destruction of the sixteenth-century monument are celebrating today with the same cry that was shouted as its walls were fallen.